matthewearl/matthewearl.github.io/_posts/2015-07-28-switching-eds-with-python.md

 * Adjusting the colour balance in the second image to match that of the first.
 * Blending features from the second image on top of the first.

-## 1. Using dlib to extract facial landmarks.
+## 1. Using dlib to extract facial landmarks

 The script uses [dlib](http://dlib.net/)'s Python bindings to extract facial
 landmarks: